 1. Capture

-From your AI conversations and the material you read, grab the things you didn't know before.
+From your AI conversations and the material you read, pull out the things you didn't know before.
 This is the personal version of "storing your real work history."
-If you don't grab a lesson on the spot, it's gone by tomorrow.
+A lesson you don't record on the spot is gone by tomorrow.

 2. Remember

 Turn what you captured into something you can recall later.
 This is your version of a "searchable knowledge base."
-Left asleep in your chat history, it never becomes your memory.
+Left asleep in a chat log, it stays a record you could look up rather than knowledge you actually hold.

 3. Recall (repeat)

-Recall it before you forget, and use it again and again.
-This is your own private test.
-Don't just look and feel like you know it.
-Pull it from memory yourself, and space the repetitions out, and it snowballs into lasting memory.
+Recall it before you forget, then use it again.
+Rereading the card and feeling like you know it doesn't count: pulling the answer out of memory yourself is the part that strengthens it, and spacing those attempts out is what makes the memory last.
 This is your hill-climbing machine.
 For when to recall, see the forgetting curve and review timing.

 Memly becomes your learning loop